Newer is always better! Why not update your browser to experience the web how it is meant to be? Update my browser now

 Please note: This video and its article were published prior to Donald Trump's election as President of the United States.

-If elected President of the United States (US), Donald Trump wants to build a wall along the country’s southern border with Mexico.
+IF ELECTED President of the United States, Donald Trump wants to build a wall along the country’s southern border with Mexico.
 So is it actually possible

 to build a wall like that and what would it mean for the construction industry?

 It’s worth saying from the outset that we plan to leave political debate about the rights and wrongs of building a border wall to others – we just hope that this helps to put more substance behind a key US Election issue.